geoserver/geoserver/doc/en/user/source/community/wps-longitudinal-profile/index.rst

 Then evaluates altitude for each point and builds longitudinal profile.
 If adjustment layer name is provided, altitude will be adjusted by searching feature that contains corresponding point, and getting it's altitude attribute, further subtracting it from altitude received from coverage.
-If projection parameter is provided, points of profile will be reprojected to target CRS, otherwise to CRS of provided ewkt geometry.
+If targetProjection parameter is provided, points of profile will be reprojected to target CRS, otherwise to CRS of provided ewkt geometry.

 Process accepts following parameters: